 In October, 2013, 291 Haines cookers of an earlier design were distributed in the Nairobi area by Faustine “Mama Solar” Odaba.
 Three months later, Rotary evaluators found that five of every six families were solar cooking at least weekly, half of the families used their cooker every day, and a third cooked two meals a day with the solar cooker.
 On average, the families reported saving $9 USD a month on fuel costs, and reduced their use of firewood by 77 percent.
 The “number one” reason given for loving the solar cooker was that it “saved time.”
 Because the cooker never burns food, women could “multi-task” while dinner cooked.
 They could even make Ugali (thick hominy mush) without stirring; a kind of miracle!
 And the cooker could pasteurize many liters of water a day for free.

-Marketing advantage in developing countries: For marketing purposes, a solar cooker has a huge advantage over other products, because it can cut the cost of cooking fuel by half.
+A solar cooker can cut the cost of cooking fuel by half.
 This means the cooker will pay for itself in a few months, and yield a profit for every month thereafter.

 A solar cooker is not an expense, it is a moneymaker.
 In other words, you get double your money back AND you get to keep the solar cooker.
 Even families who collect, rather than buy firewood, will benefit, because a solar cooker can cut the time spent collecting fuel in half.
 Indeed the savings in time and money can be even greater if the solar cooker is used all day, to make bread or cakes or to pasteurize water, when it would be too expensive to keep a fire going all day.